This Champions of Hara review was made after playing the game eight times.

 Check out our Top 10 Co-op Games of 2018!

-- I’m always happy when designers go all-out to create unique fantasy worlds.
+- I’m always happy when designers go all-out to create unique worlds for their games.
 It’s obvious that a lot of work went into creating Hara and the characters’ backstories.

 - All of the characters feel very different thanks to those unique decks of cards and the fact that they use their resources in different ways.
 It definitely helps to make you feel like you’re powerful in your own way.